Please review this Important Safety Information about NUCALA

 NUCALA can cause serious side effects, including:

 - allergic (hypersensitivity) reactions, including anaphylaxis.
 Serious allergic reactions can happen after you get your NUCALA injection.
 Allergic reactions can sometimes happen hours or days after you get a dose of NUCALA.
-Tell your healthcare provider or get emergency help right away if you have any of the following symptoms of an allergic reaction:
+Tell your doctor or get emergency help right away if you have any of the following symptoms of an allergic reaction:

 - swelling of your face, mouth, and tongue